Screens Tuesday, 2nd October, 7:30pm at the Waiheke Island Community Cinema

 If you identify with any of these feelings, then this months People's Cinema night (the first Tuesday of every month), is for you.
 I am showing two uplifting films that are showing what people are doing across the world are doing to take care of their own needs.

 The Synergistic Garden, a wonderful story of Emelia Hazelip and her French raised-bed gardens.
 She has been inspired by Permaculture and has created a no dig system which is building in fertility despite no addition of fertiliser or compost.
-She speaks eloquently and with authority in
+She speaks eloquently and with authority in describing the details of the system she has created.

 Then we will screen one of a four-part series by Bill Mollison, co-founder of the Permaculture concepts.
 This shows Bill in his home garden, and in locations in Africa and India.